 The paper that changed how I think about criticism

-Unbuffered criticism
+Type 1: Unbuffered criticism

-Criticism + High standards
+Type 2: Criticism + High standards

-Criticism + High standards + Assurance
+Type 3: Criticism + High standards + Assurance of capability

 This is why founders often default to two extremes:

-They deliver criticism bluntly, hoping to create clarity and urgency, but then the relationship fractures and the person disengages.
+We deliver criticism bluntly, hoping to create clarity and urgency, but then the relationship fractures and the person disengages.

 The ‘wise criticism’ principle